Mom, I don’t want to go to school because I’m afraid of…”

 If your daughter is refusing to go to school, the best thing you can do for her is send her to school anyway.
 She needs to overcome her anxieties or she’ll never be able to move past them.
 You need to believe that she can get over her fear of school.
 If you don’t truly believe this, neither will she.

-If you daughter continues to have school refusal issues, consider sending her to Asheville Academy for Girls.
+If you daughter continues to have school refusal issues, consider sending her to Asheville Academy.
 Asheville Academy is a therapeutic boarding school for young girls ages 10-14 struggling with emotional and behavioral issues such as depression, self esteem issues, and anxiety.

-For more information about how Asheville Academy for Girls can help your daughter, please call 800-264-8709.
+For more information about how Asheville Academy can help your daughter, please call 800-264-8709.